www3838438/dbu/doc/custom.md

  * Run `git clone https://github.com/nodiscc/dbu`
  * To run the build process with the default configuration, run `make all` from the root of the git repository.

+The full live-build documentation can be found at `/usr/share/doc/live-manual/pdf/live-manual.portrait.en.a4.pdf.gz`

 **Building with a custom configuration**

 The build process and resulting live system configuration is controlled through